How to Use Protocol Buffers in Kotlin

 Kotlin and Protocol Buffers work excellently together, especially for Android development.
 Kotlin's concise syntax and null safety combine well with Protobuf's efficient serialization, making them ideal for mobile apps and backend services.

 This guide shows you how to use Protocol Buffers in Kotlin projects, covering both Android and JVM applications.
+If you're new to Protocol Buffers, check out our Protobuf vs JSON comparison first.

 What You'll Need